TheShade1551/Main/ESE 10 marks/PPCA.md

 - The `except ValueError` block catches the case where the user inputs a non-numeric value.
 - The `except NegativeInputError` block catches the custom exception for negative input.
 - The `except Exception` block serves as a general catch-all for other unexpected errors.

-This design ensures that the program gracefully handles errors and provides informative error messages to the user.
+- This design ensures that the program gracefully handles errors and provides informative error messages to the use
 ---
 ### 7. Write a Python program that prompts the user to input a number and handles a KeyboardInterrupt exception if the user cancels the input.